A Journal of Prevention, Assessment & Rehabilitation

-- The corresponding author of a contribution to the journal is entitled to receive 1 copy of the journal free of charge.
-An order form for offprints, additional journals or a pdf file will be provided along with the galley proofs.
+- The corresponding author of a contribution to the journal is entitled to receive 1 watermarked copy of the electronic article pdf free of charge.
+An order form for offprints, journals or a pdf file without watermark will be provided along with the galley proofs

-- If you wish to order reprints of an earlier published article, please contact the publisher for a quotation.
-IOS Press, Fax: +31 20 620 3419.
-E-mail: email@example.com.
+- If you wish to order reprints of an earlier published article, please contact the publisher for a quote.
+IOS Press, E-mail: firstname.lastname@example.org

-An author is entitled to 25% discount on books.
-See Author's discount (25%) on all IOS Press book publications.
+- Authors are entitled to a 25% discount on books.
+See author's discount (25%) on all IOS Press book publications.

 Cumulative Index to Nursing & Allied Health Literature (CINAHL) Plus